History of Joey Bosa in Timeline

 2014: Unanimous All-American

-In 2014, Joey Bosa was named a Unanimous All-American and Big Ten Conference Defensive Player of the Year after recording 13.5 sacks on 55 tackles.
+In 2014, Joey Bosa was named a Unanimous All-American and earned Big Ten Conference Defensive Player of the Year.
+He finished his sophomore year with 13.5 sacks on 55 tackles.

-On July 30, 2015, it was announced that Joey Bosa would be suspended from the first game of the 2015 season along with three other Ohio State football players for undisclosed reasons.
+On July 30, 2015, Joey Bosa was suspended from the first game of the 2015 season with three other Ohio State football players for undisclosed reasons.

 On December 31, 2015, Joey Bosa announced his intentions to enter the 2016 NFL draft.